-I am a senior lecturer at the School of Computer Science, Bangor University, U.K. I joined Bangor University in 2007, and I lead the Visualization and Medical Graphics Group.
+I am Professor in Visualisation at the School of Computer Science and Electronic Engineering, Bangor University, U.K. I joined Bangor University in 2007, became a professor in 2015, and I lead the Visualization and Medical Graphics Group.
 I was previously a lecturer and then a Senior Lecturer at the University of Kent.
-I have research expertise in Visual Analytics, Information Visualization, Exploratory Visualization, Multiple Coordinated Views, Virtual Environments and Haptics.
+I have research expertise in Information Visualisation, Visual Analytics, Exploratory Visualization, Multiple Coordinated Views, Virtual Environments, Design, and Education.

 Please see my personal page (http://www.bangor.ac.uk/~jcroberts) for full details of career, publications and interests.